Bam6561/CompareDirectoryFiles/README.md

 ## About The Project

-Compares two directories' and their subdirectories' relative file paths and lists differences between both.
+Lists differences between two directories' and their subdirectories' relative file paths.

 <p align="right"><a href="#top">Back to Top</a></p>